Get the Recipe

 Red Medicine is closed now (but don’t worry, the chef has moved on to bigger and better things), but the meatballs live on in our home.
 In my version, ground chicken gets seriously gussied up with funky fish sauce and fresh aromatics before being tossed in turbinado sugar for a crackly, caramelized crust.
 With so much flavor and spice, these meatballs are perfect for serving in a lettuce wrap loaded with quick pickles, which offer cooling relief along with a punch of brightness and acidity.
 It’s so quick, easy, and cheap to throw together that it’s still one of our go-to meals or midnight snacks.
 And the best part is that by making it at home we get more than two bites each, minus all that shade.

 I combine the cooked aromatics with ground chicken, fresh mint, fish sauce, and salt.
 I make sure to include every bit of the now flavorful oil the aromatics were sautéed in as well.
 The additional fat coupled with vigorous mixing will give the meatballs a sausage-like bounce once cooked.
-I prefer to mix the ground chicken by hand, but you could also do this mixing step in a stand mixer with a paddle attachment, or even that food processor you’ve already hauled out.
-You’ll know the chicken is mixed enough when the mixture becomes sticky and cohesive.
+I prefer to mix the ground chicken by hand, but you could also do this mixing step in a stand mixer with a paddle attachment, or even that

 After mixing the chicken, I pan fry the meatballs in two stages—first at medium heat to cook the chicken through, and second at high heat to caramelize and crisp the outside.
 I start by adding enough oil to a large sauté pan to cover the bottom with a half inch of fat.
 Once the oil is preheated, I use two large spoons to form the chicken mixture into rough football shapes before dropping them right into the pan.
 Because the chicken mixture is very sticky, I don't recommend using your hands to form the meatballs; dipping the spoons in the hot oil before forming each one prevents sticking, allowing them to easily slide off the spoon and into the oil.
 The football shape cooks through fast, fits perfectly in a lettuce cup, and offers an ideal ratio of crunchy exterior to tender center.